nikhil777jais/ProtivitiTest/README.md

 # ProtivitiTest.WebAPI And ProtivitiTest.UI

 - Builded a C# AspNetCore REST API, with an in-memory SQLite DB.
 Using .net 7.0.
--Builded Sigle page application for the API using Angular.
+- Builded Sigle page application for the API using Angular.

 ## Features